kodekloudhub/community-faq/README.md

 > Yes and No

 You may install additional packages if they are part of the operating system distribution.
-What this means is that you may use the Linux package manager to install anything that is available by default on the terminal without the addition of other `apt` (or `yum/dnf` for Linux certifications) package repos, unless directed by a question to add one.
+What this means is that you may use the Linux package manager to install anything that is available by default on the terminal without the addition of other `apt` (or `yum/dnf` on CentOS terminals) package repos, unless directed by a question to add one.
 You may not download third party packages using curl, wget, cloning from Github etc. unless directed by a question.

 See the third bullet point [here](https://docs.linuxfoundation.org/tc-docs/certification/lf-handbook2/exam-rules-and-policies#policy-on-tools-and-resources-allowed-during-exam).